Saturday, January 4, 2020

 KAATSU inventor Dr. Yoshiaki Sato explained the mechanism behind this phenomenon that KAATSU users can experience.
 "We have found that KAATSU leads to a decrease in CRP, C-reactive protein which is a blood test marker for inflammation in the body.
 CRP levels increase in response to inflammation.

-This is why people who have arthritis or are experiencing different kinds of pain report feeling relief after bouts of KAATSU.
+This is why people who have arthritis or are experiencing different kinds of pain - including getting a tattoo - report feeling significant relief after bouts of KAATSU.